-The housing market in Christchurch was effected by the 2011 earthquakes, in which many homes were destroyed and about 10,000 more had to be demolished.
+The housing market in Christchurch was severely affected by the 2011 earthquakes, during which many homes were destroyed and about 10,000 more had to be demolished.
 This resulted in a high demand and a low supply of accommodation in the city.
-The housing market has recently stabilised with the reopening of the market in certain areas as well as an increase of newly built homes.
+That said, the housing market has since stabilised and thousands of new homes have been built.

 Another impact on the housing market came after the city centre was effectively closed down following the earthquakes.
 As a result, many workplaces have relocated to the outer suburbs, as well as into the industrial area around the airport.
 This has increased both the prices and the number of people living in these areas.

 The choice between renting and buying in Christchurch is mainly determined by availability and the long-term plans of expats.